-Everything from how we are born, to whether we were breast fed, what we ate growing up, and what chemicals we have been exposed to all directly affect the level to which our gut is healthy.
+Everything from how we are born, to whether we were breast fed, what we ate growing up, and what chemicals, and other environmental toxins, we have been exposed to all directly affect the level to which our gut is healthy.
 And, what we continue to eat as adults and how much stress and technological exposure we have in our lives all contribute to our gut health.